-With Canon Business Process Services’ years of experience in information governance, including document management, document imaging and remediation services, this transportation leader believed that Canon had the right technology, people and programming skills to get the job done on time and on budget.
+With Canon Business Process Services’ years of experience in information governance, including document management, document scanning and remediation services, this transportation leader believed that Canon had the right technology, people and programming skills to get the job done on time and on budget.
 Together, Canon and its client created a project plan that started with an analysis of the transportation company’s current system.

 Creating A Future-ready Strategy

 The team then created a detailed strategy for taking the current system to a desired future state—where engineers could much more easily and quickly access the data they needed.
 The plan specified that implementing programmatic (i.e., software) data manipulation would not be sufficient; human document review would be required as well.
 The latter involves people examining documents and drawings that required metadata to be updated or entered if missing, and to review old drawings and images that optical character recognition (OCR) software could not read.
 An initial test of repairing 100,000 documents confirmed that both approaches were necessary and that the project could meet the goals set by the client and Canon teams.